MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 > [!NOTE]
 > Cloud App Security only alerts you for each forwarding rule that is identified as suspicious, based on the typical behavior for the user.

+**Suspicious inbox manipulation rules**
+- This detection profiles your environment and triggers alerts when suspicious rules that delete or move messages or folders are set on a user's inbox.
+This may indicate that the user’s account is compromised, that messages are being intentionally hidden, and that the mailbox is being used to distribute spam or malware in your organization.

 **Unusual activities (by user)**<br>
 These detections identify users who perform: